frankthetank-music/Acropalypse-Multi-Tool/README.md

 ### System Compatibility

 - Python 3.10 (other versions may also work)
+  - update 03-2024: working with Python 3.11 on Linux Mint 21.2 Cinnamon
 - Windows / Linux / WSL

 ### Required Libraries